 Bay Area Capital Commercial -

-Commercial loans for Non-profit entities
+Commercial loans for Non-profit organizations

 There are many non-profit entities in the marketplace, and many of them own or would like to own commercial real estate.
 The problem is that most banks, maybe 98% of all the banks, don't really understand how to do a commercial loan for a non-profit entity.
 The proof is in the documentation they request.
 If your bank is asking you for a PFS or personal financial statement, or a personal loan application, or is asking about "guarantors", or personal bank statements, W2's or personal tax filings, then clearly they are out of their depth.